-The pollutant linkages of Linear Alkyl Benzene and Mineral Oil in the shallow soils/groundwater and nearby receptors are summarised in Tables 4.5 below.
+The pollutant linkages of Linear Alkyl Benzene in the shallow soils/groundwater and nearby receptors are summarised in Tables 4.5 below.

-Table 4.5 - Pollutant Linkage Assessment for Linear Alkyl Benzene and Mineral Oil
+Table 4.5 - Pollutant Linkage Assessment for Linear Alkyl Benzene

-Source Pathway Receptor Severity Likelihood Risk Level Comments Human Health Historical leak of cable fluid from underground electricity cable comprising of an approximate volume of 5,845 litres of linear alkyl benzene (LAB) mixed with mineral oil (MO) February 2012 to March 2012.
-LAB and MO volatilisation from soil, groundwater and LNAPL into soil pore spaces (Vapour Phase in unsaturated soils), upward migration into houses & other properties to indoor air and then inhalation Residents & other commercial or retail building users Medium Low Likelihood Low/Moderate Has the potential to migrate along preferential pathways such as service trenches.
-Outside of preferential pathways, contamination will strongly sorb to soil, has low mobility, readily biodegrades under aerobic conditions in both soil and water and does not exist readily in the vapour-phase, consequently the risk to nearby residents is low/moderate with a residual risk associated with mineral oil.
-PCOCs include: TPH fractions, BTEX compounds, Speciated PAHs Mineral Oil SVOCs VOCs LAB and MO partitioning to soil (sorbed phase), groundwater (dissolved phase) and as NAPL (free phase).
-Then direct dermal contact/ingestion of soils and or dusts, inhalation of home grown produce Residents & other commercial or retail building users Medium Unlikely Low The cable source of leak is at a depth of 0.9m and so direct contact and ingestion pathways are unlikely to be viable unless groundwater levels are near ground surface or capillary action brings contamination upwards into shallow soils where direct contact is possible.
+Source Pathway Receptor Severity Likelihood Risk Level Comments Human Health Historical leaks of cable fluid from underground electricity cable comprising of an approximate volume of 5,170 litres of linear alkyl benzene (LAB) (Sites 5 & 6) Dec 2017 to August 2018.
+LAB volatilisation from soil, groundwater and LNAPL into soil pore spaces (Vapour Phase in unsaturated soils), upward migration into houses & other properties to indoor air and then inhalation Residents & other commercial or retail building users Medium Low Likelihood Low/Moderate Has the potential to migrate along preferential pathways such as service trenches.
+Outside of preferential pathways, contamination will strongly sorb to soil, has low mobility, readily biodegrades under aerobic conditions in both soil and water and does not exist readily in the vapour-phase, consequently the risk to nearby residents is low/moderate.
+PCOCs include: TPH fractions, BTEX compounds, Speciated PAHs SVOCs VOCs LAB partitioning to soil (sorbed phase), groundwater (dissolved phase) and as NAPL (free phase).
+Then direct dermal contact/ingestion of soils and or dusts, inhalation of soil dusts / ingestion of home grown produce Residents & other commercial or retail building users Medium Unlikely Low The cable source of leak is at a depth of 0.9m and so direct contact and ingestion pathways are unlikely to be viable unless groundwater levels are near ground surface or capillary action brings contamination upwards into shallow soils where direct contact is possible.

-LAB and MO partitioning to soil (sorbed phase), groundwater (dissolved phase) and as NAPL (free phase).
+LAB partitioning to soil (sorbed phase), groundwater (dissolved phase) and as NAPL (free phase).
 Then permeation through plastic potable water supply pipes and ingestion Nearby residents and other users of the water mains Medium Unlikely Low Water supply pipes could potentially be present next to power cable with the leaked cable fluid that has the potential to permeate plastic water supply pipes.
 With the exception of NAPL presence, the risk is unlikely to cause actual harm to health because any permeating contaminants would be diluted by water flows in the water supply pipe and the dissolved concentrations will be less than WHO drinking water threshold guidelines due to low solubility limits.
 Also, Irish Water reviews of sampling data and subsequent risk assessments suggest that there has been no impact to potable water pipes based on the absence of COPC detections and the high-pressure nature of supply pipes.
 Risk rating may change if evidence of dynamic hydrological regime is observed or significant free phase product is observed proximal to pipe.
-LAB and MO volatilisation from soil, groundwater and LNAPL into soil pore spaces (Vapour Phase in unsaturated soils), upward migration to outdoor air and then inhalation Workers undertaking any subsurface works Medium Unlikely Low Risk to workers from localised areas of contamination and vapours is unlikely due to low volatility and exposure in outdoor air, if it does occur it will be short term and can be managed with the correct PPE and H&S procedures.
+LAB volatilisation from soil, groundwater and LNAPL into soil pore spaces (Vapour Phase in unsaturated soils), upward migration to outdoor air and then inhalation Workers undertaking any subsurface works Medium Unlikely Low Risk to workers from localised areas of contamination and vapours is unlikely due to low volatility and exposure in outdoor air, if it does occur it will be short term and can be managed with the correct PPE and H&S procedures.